 If you are looking to learn more about cryptocurrency and blockchain technology, the AICPA offers several CPE courses and a comprehensive Blockchain Fundamentals for Accounting and Finance Professionals Certificate Program on blockchain.
 Visit aicpastore.com to learn more.
 You may also want to check out the Beyond Disruption Podcast, where you’ll find episodes on numerous topics related to emerging technologies.

 For an in-depth primer on bitcoin, cryptocurrencies, and blockchain technologies, the author recommends the Blockchain 101 series at Coindesk.com, or Crypto 101: Everything You Need To Know About Bitcoin, Ethereum, Blockchains, ICOs, And More on the Unchained podcast series.
-For a discussion on tax and appraisal considerations, read Charitable Gifts of Bitcoin: Tax, Appraisal, Legal and Processing Considerations by Brian Clontz at www.pgdc.com.
+For a discussion on tax and appraisal considerations, read Charitable Gifts of Bitcoin: Tax, Appraisal, Legal and Processing Considerations by Bryan Clontz at www.pgdc.com.

 AICPA Not-for-Profit Section Resources: